 What information is collected?

-All personal information that we collect about you will be recorded, used and protected by us in accordance with applicable data protection legislation, including the General Data Protection Regulation and this Privacy Notice.
+All personal information that we collect about you will be recorded, used and protected by us in accordance with applicable data protection legislation, including the Data Protection Act 2018 and this Privacy Notice.

 How is the information collected?